eng-saqr/HodaPhone/README.md

 3- pay installments and add it to database

+4- shows each installements value with date of buying it

 4- if customer pay all installments you can delete it

 5- add new beggars (people who buy things without paying any money like buy a charger or handfree without paying the cost )